2009 Jupiter impact event

-The 2009 Jupiter impact event, occasionally referred to as the Wesley impact, was a July 2009 impact event on Jupiter that caused a black spot in the planet's atmosphere.
+On July 19, 2009, an impact event occurred on Jupiter, causing a black spot in the planet's atmosphere.
 The impact area covered 190 million square kilometers, similar in area to the planet's Little Red Spot and approximately the size of the Pacific Ocean.
 The impactor is estimated to have been about 200 to 500 meters in diameter.
-(For comparison, the one for the Tunguska event was estimated to be in the 60–190 meters range.)
+For comparison, the one for the Tunguska event was estimated to be in the 60–190 meters range.

 Discovery

 Amateur astronomer Anthony Wesley discovered the impact at approximately 13:30 UTC on 19 July 2009 (exactly 15 years after the Jupiter impacts of comet Shoemaker–Levy 9, or SL9).
 He was at his home observatory just outside Murrumbateman, New South Wales, Australia, using stacked images on a 14.5 in diameter reflecting telescope equipped with a low light machine vision video camera attached to the telescope.
 Wesley stated that:

 When first seen close to the limb (and in poor conditions) it was only a vaguely dark spot, I [thought] likely to be just a normal dark polar storm.
 However as it rotated further into view, and the conditions improved I suddenly realised that it wasn't just dark, it was black in all channels, meaning it was truly a black spot.

 Wesley sent an e-mail to others including the NASA Jet Propulsion Laboratory in Pasadena, California reporting his observations.